 Account Number: Enter the root account number.

 Access Key: Provide Access Key generated in the AWS console.

 Security Key: Provide Security Key generated in the AWS console.

-The AWS icon appears in the list of installed integrations with the details such as installed time, installed by, and enable status.
+The AWS icon is displayed in the list of installed integrations with the details such as installed time, installed by, and enable status.
 6. Click the AWS icon.
 The AWS integration page displays the credentials of the AWS account integration and discovery profiles.